gteissier/UYBHYS-2019-Poulpy/README.md

 We had time to exploit the `tcp/4242` service of almost every team, but we have failed to exploit the `tcp/4141` during the CTF.
 It is partly because we have messed up with the binary and wrongly believed there a stack cookie, not present in the initial binary.

+The flags leaked here are Poulpy's ones, to make sure no other team would blame that on us :)

 # bastion.unlock.ctf:4242

 Roughly 200 lines of unobfuscated C code.